rathgar/wordpress-heroku/wp-content/plugins/woocommerce-mailchimp/readme.txt

 Tested up to: 5.2.2
 WC tested up to: 3.7.0
 Requires PHP: 5.6
-Stable tag: 2.3.3
+Stable tag: 2.3.7
 License: GPLv3

 Simple and flexible Mailchimp integration for WooCommerce.

 == Description ==

-WooCommerce Mailchimp provides simple and flexible Mailchimp integration for WooCommerce.
+WP WooCommerce Mailchimp provides simple and flexible Mailchimp integration for WooCommerce.

 Automatically subscribe customers to a designated Mailchimp list and, optionally, Mailchimp interest groups and tags upon order creation or order completion.
 This can be done quietly or based on the user's consent with several opt-in settings that support international opt-in laws.

-Upgrade to [WooCommerce Mailchimp Pro](https://www.saintsystems.com/products/woocommerce-mailchimp-pro/) for more advanced features including WooCommerce Subscriptions support and the ability to set product-specific lists, groups and tags.
+Upgrade to [WP WooCommerce Mailchimp Pro](https://www.saintsystems.com/products/woocommerce-mailchimp-pro/) for more advanced features including WooCommerce Subscriptions support and the ability to set product-specific lists, groups and tags.

 = Features =